studios-network/studios-network.github.io/FacialMotion/Unreal.md

      <img src="../images/unreal/blueprint.png" width="836" height="925" alt="Open Device">
    </p>
 4. Double-click your new blueprint in the Content Browser to open the Event Graph.
-5. In the Event Graph, from the *Update Animation* node, create and connect to *Evaluate Live Link Frame*.
+5. In the `Event Graph`, from the *Update Animation* node, create and connect to *Evaluate Live Link Frame*.
 6. Set *animationValues* in the *Subject* dropdown and make sure *FacewareLiveLinkRole* is in the *Role* dropdown.
    <p align="center">
      <img src="../images/unreal/node.png" width="857" height="408" alt="Open Device">